ozturkfemre/unsupervised_learning_with_feo/index.md

 clustering with Euclidean distance gives better results.
 That’s why we will continue the analysis with Euclidean distance metric.

-## 5.4.
+## 5.2.
 Ward’s Minimum Variance Method in R

-Hierarchical clustering can be represented by a dendrogram, which is a tree-like structure that shows the hierarchy of clusters and the relations between them.
-The dendrogram can be cut at a certain height to obtain a flat clustering solution with a specific number of clusters.
-To determine the number of clusters, as we did in the k-means and k-medoids, we can use methods to determine the optimal number of clusters.
+To determine the number of clusters in hierarchical clustering, we can use methods to determine the optimal number of clusters, just as we do with k-means and k-medoids.
+This is discussed in Section 2 and will not be discussed in this section.
+However, it may be useful to remind that all methods recommend 2 as the optimal number of clusters.

-Since we covered in Chapter 2, it will not be mentioned in this chapter.
-However, it can be stated that all of the methods suggested 2 as the optimal number of cluster.

-As mentioned before, another way for hierarchical clustering is to check the dendogram to decide where to cut it in order to decide the optimal number of cluster.
-However, I, personally, find this method “open-ended” which I do not think it to be a case for the optimal number of cluster.
-Nevertheless, I will share codes and dendogram with you.
+Another way to determine the number of clusters for hierarchical clustering is to check the dendogram and decide where to cut.
+However, I personally find this method “open-ended” but I will share the codes and the dendogram with you.

-You can use `fviz_dend` function in `factoextra` package to visualise dendogram of a hierarchical clustering with the object you created from hierarchical clustering with the function hclust from `stats` package.
+You can use `fviz_dend` function in `factoextra` package to visualise dendogram of a hierarchical clustering with the object you created from hierarchical clustering with the function `hclust` from `stats` package.

 ``` r
 hc_e <- hclust(d=dist_euc, method="ward.D2")